chasewilson/sanfran-foodie-cli/README.md

 You should now be ready to run the tool.

+> **NOTE:** The food trucks used are only ones in an approved state.
+There won't ben any listed with expired or in review applications.

 You will call the tool by typing `foodtruck` into your terminal.
 This by itself won't do anything currently but in the future could list all options available.
 For now, the tool only has one command and functionality.

 ### `foodtruck nearme`